 source: Open Democracy, The Oil Drum, abebooks.com

-The official statistics for unemployment vary slightly from one republic to another, yet that doesn’t reflect any positive differences in the quality of life, as many hold temporary jobs leaving them with an insecure future.
-More than half of the incomes are below the poverty line, and in the case of temporary jobs – employees have often trouble receiving payments on time.
+The official statistics for unemployment vary slightly from one republic to another, and many hold temporary jobs leaving them with an insecure future.
+More than half of the incomes are below the poverty line, and in case of temporary jobs – employees have often trouble receiving payments on time.

-Most of the population is still rural and the infrastructure is lacking: water, electricity, natural gas.
-Due to increased poverty, corruption is rife, making it hard for the population to access any services without offering bribe.
-Certain regions in Chechnya are still heavily land-mined, making it not only dangerous, but also blocking rural populations from fending for themselves through agriculture.
+The infrastructure is lacking: water, electricity, natural gas.
+Due to increased poverty, corruption is rife, making it hard for the population to access services without offering bribe.
+Certain regions in Chechnya are still heavily land-mined, making it not only dangerous but also blocking rural populations from fending for themselves through agriculture.
 No international mine-clearing experts have been allowed in since the end of the second war.

 Rich in natural resources

-The North Caucasus region is one of the oldest hydrocarbon-producing areas of the Former Soviet Union, production having begun since mid XIX century.
-In 1864, after finally winning the Russian-Circassian war, Russia opened the first oil refinery in Krasnodar-Krai (which had been part of Circassia).
+The North Caucasus region is one of the oldest hydrocarbon-producing areas of the Former Soviet Union, production having begun since mid-XIX century.
+In 1864, after winning the Russian-Circassian war, Russia opened the first oil refinery in Krasnodar-Krai (which had been part of Circassia).

 One of the 1.500 oil refineries of Grozny, Chechnya (picture from 1970’s)

-Today, Russia ranks third in the world in oil production, after Saudi Arabia and the United States.
-The North Caucasus is a key hydrocarbon energy distribution network that feeds much of Europe (including major states like Germany, which also affects political relations).
+Today, Russia ranks third in the world in oil production after Saudi Arabia and the United States.
+The North Caucasus is a key hydrocarbon energy distribution network that sustains much of Europe (including major states like Germany which affects their political relations).

 In 2012, Vladimir Putin declared that Russia’s key goal was to maintain its position as one of the world’s largest oil producers.
 The aim is to maintain annual output at around 505 million tons over the coming years, and increase it to 535 million tons by 2030.